AWS Installation Prerequisites

 - Option 1: For production deployments, as a best practice you should create an AWS Identity & Access Management (IAM) user that has the necessary access keys.

-- Option 2: Provide the root AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY values for your AWS account.
+- Option 2: Provide the root AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY values for your AWS account (not recommended).

 Create and download IAM user access keys